RadonCoding/radonfuscator/README.md

 ## What's this?
 This is a obfuscator i made for fun it works the same way [nanomites](https://resources.infosecinstitute.com/topic/anti-memory-dumping-techniques) do but it targets all instructions.

+## Note
+THis obfuscation should not be used for serious stuff the performance is horrible.